 About Daniel McInerny

-Daniel McInerny is the CEO of Daniel McInerny Productions.
+Daniel McInerny is Chairman of the Department of Philosophy at Christendom College.
 He is also author of The Difficult Good: A Thomistic Approach to Moral Conflict and Human Happiness.
 He holds a PhD in philosophy from the Catholic University of America and has taught at Baylor University and the University of Notre Dame.

 Imaginative Language & Transcendent Order